vlang/v/doc/docs.md

 call it with `go foo()`.
 Right now, it launches the function on a new system thread.
 Soon coroutines and a scheduler will be implemented.

 Unlike Go, V has no channels (yet).
-Nevertheless, data can be exchanged between the *goroutine* and the calling thread via a shared variable.
-This variable should be created as reference and passed to the goroutine as `mut`.
+Nevertheless, data can be exchanged between the coroutine and the calling thread via a shared variable.
+This variable should be created as reference and passed to the coroutine as `mut`.
 The underlying `struct` should also contain a `mutex` to lock concurrent access:

 ```v
 import sync